Work Study Service

 - Project facilitation, education and misc group activities.

 - Hostal/Hotel on the first night: The first day of the program we will meet in the Sacred Valley for introductions and Coca Initiation.
-A hotel will be arranged for around 20 – 35 Soles for the night.
-Participants are welcome to choose alternative lodging so long as they are on time for all meetings.
+Participants are welcome to choose alternative lodging (at their own expense) so long as they are on time for all meetings.

 - Personal food outside of what we offer on site.